Transforming Your Pool: A Comprehensive Guide to Pool Remodeling in Arizona

 6. Pool System Start-Up and Chemical Balance

-With the physical remodel complete, the pool is refilled with water from the homeowners spigot, which can take 1-2 days depending on size and water source.
+With the physical remodel complete, the pool is refilled with water from the homeowner's spigot, which can take 1-2 days depending on size and water source.
 The contractor then starts up the pool’s systems, including pumps, filters, heaters, and any new automation or lighting features.
 They’ll test all equipment to ensure proper operation.
-Finally, the water chemistry is balanced by adjusting pH, alkalinity, and chlorine levels snd calcium to make the pool safe and inviting for swimming.
+Finally, the water chemistry is balanced by adjusting pH, alkalinity, chlorine levels, and calcium to make the pool safe and inviting for swimming.

 Comments